This annual list of the best commercial cleaning (janitorial) franchises was revised and updated on January 12, 2022.

 JAN-PRO provides a range of commercial cleaning services, including its proprietary EnviroShield commercial disinfectant system similar to what is used in hospitals.
 Its backpack vacuums exceed HEPA filtration standards.
 Cleaners also use color-coded microfiber cleaning cloths to eliminate the transfer of germs from one area to another.
 The chain focuses on serving light commercial businesses with footprints of less than 50,000 square feet.
 It was recently acquired by Incline Equity Partners from the previous owner, Webster Capital.

-Founded by Jacques Lapointe in Providence, Rhode Island in 1991 and franchising since 1992, JAN-PRO offers both master and single-unit franchises.
-The number of locations has been growing steadily from 7,084 in 2011 to the current total of 10,388, of which none are company-owned and 1,860 are located outside the US.
+Founded by Jacques Lapointe in Providence, Rhode Island in 1991 and franchising since 1992, Jan-Pro offers both master and unit franchises.
+The number of locations has been growing steadily from 7,084 in 2011 to the current total of 10,476 (up from the previously reported total of 10,388), of which none are company-owned and 2,082 are located outside the US.

 Coverall is a “health-based cleaning system” that wins a lot of medical facility contracts along with all kinds of other commercial clients because of its focus on achieving germ-free healthy environments.
 It claims to employ eco-friendly cleaning, thought it doesn’t back that up with any certifications.
 Different from most of the companies on this list, it offers only unit franchises (not master franchises).

-Founded in 1985 and franchising since then, the number of locations has declined in recent years from 9,457 in 2009 to the current total of 8,278, of which none are company-owned and 1,480 are located outside the US.
+Founded in 1985 and franchising since then, the number of locations declined from 2012 through 2018, but has since risen from there to the current total of 8,526 (up from the previously reported total of 8,278), of which none are company-owned and 1,553 are located outside the US.

 3. ServiceMaster Clean